How to get disulfiram online

 How does Monument’s online alcohol treatment work?

-Monument’s holistic treatment approach utilizes the leading evidence-based practices in alcohol use disorder treatment.
+Monument’s holistic treatment approach utilizes tools such as therapy, medication, and community support.
 Monument membership unlocks access to virtual peer support, digital accountability tools, medication-assisted treatment, and specialized therapy.
 Care is personalized to your specific needs and goals and responsive to your progress.Join Monument

 Frequently asked questions about disulfiram